From Tacoma to Ballard, light-rail changes, soaring real estate prices bring a cascade of new costs

 Not only is land costlier, but the agency’s now seeking more of it.
 Some key parcels are being rapidly developed.
 One option is a station at the nearly completed Aldous Apartments in West Seattle, where the $76 million in estimated property cost (when it was a fruit market and parking lot) has soared to $252 million, to buy and demolish 304 housing units.

 Deputy CEO Kimberly Farley identified real estate costs as the largest increase in a report last week.
-Property costs in the area soared 20% just last year, compared to 6.5% predicted in the 2016 finance plan.
+Property costs in the area soared 20% just last year, compared with 6.5% predicted in the 2016 finance plan.
 That accounts for about $2 billion of the $5 billion regional hit.

 Other challenges are emerging between Federal Way and Tacoma.